Barkley L. Hendricks: Birth of the Cool

 Barkley L. Hendricks: Birth of the Cool opened at the Nasher Museum and traveled to the Studio Museum in Harlem, the Santa Monica Museum of Art in California, the Pennsylvania Academy of the Fine Arts in Philadelphia and the Contemporary Arts Museum Houston.

-NEW HARDCOVER REISSUE
+SECOND HARDCOVER REISSUE

 Bold Portrayals of Attitude & Style